Summer 2022 - What is considered full-time?

-How are VA educational benefits calculated during Summer semesters at UConn?
-During the summer, UConn offers split sessions (May, SS1, SS2, AS1, AS2, SS3), which are referred to as “accelerated sessions” by the Federal Department of Veterans Affairs (VA).
+How are VA educational benefits calculated during the Summer semesters at UConn?
+During the summer, UConn offers split sessions (May, SS1, SS2. etc) which are referred to as “accelerated sessions” by the Federal Department of Veterans Affairs (VA).
 The VA will therefore accelerate the pay status in proportion to the length of a split session.
-Consequently, full time course loads will be different for students enrolled in the split sessions.
+Consequently, full-time course loads will be different for students enrolled in the split sessions.

 (Note: Click on the "xlsx" above the spreadsheet to open and save).